Kezak1/ift/README.md

 ## **Setup**

 1. **Prerequisites**
-   - Install **OCaml** on your system:
+   - Install **OCaml** on your system if not installed already:
-     - Follow [this guide](https://cs3110.github.io/textbook/chapters/preface/install.html) for installation instructions.
+     - Recomment to follow [this guide](https://cs3110.github.io/textbook/chapters/preface/install.html) for installation instructions.
    - Install the **Csv** library for OCaml:
      ```bash
      opam install csv